ahmadbashusman/rasues/README.md

 ## Disclaimer

-RAUES is an  early release that could contain issues and inconsistencies.
+RASUES is an  early release that could contain issues and inconsistencies.
 The implementations provided in this repository are currently only research prototypes.